s223484777/OpenRCS/README.md

 *LoRa module (onboard the TTGO LoRa Module)
 *OLED display (onboard the TTGO LoRa Module)
 *GPS receiver
-*Buzzer
 *Action button

-Personal nodes will NOT rebroadcast any messages, and instead passively wait for alerts and notify the user via the buzzer and the action button LED.
-When an alert is received, the action button LED lights up and the buzzer buzzes, whereas a message (referred to as a "page") will only see the action button LED light up.
+Personal nodes will NOT rebroadcast any messages, and instead passively wait for alerts and notify the user via the action button LED.
+When an alert is received, the action button LED lights up, whereas a message (referred to as a "page") will have no action.

 # Usage
-When uploading to a device, simply set the status.mode in setup to whichever node mode is needed for the device, and upload.
+When uploading to a device, simply set define either `MODE_NETWORK` or `MODE_PERSONAL` in config.h to whichever node mode is needed for the device, and upload.
 The network information can be modified in the secrets.h file, where the frequecy for the network and the network and access codes can be changed.

 The GPS modules do not work well indoors, so the time may not sync when testing indoors.